19hours/sg-statutes/Acts/Income Tax Act.md

 (a) by taking the aggregate of —

-(i) the gross premiums (including consideration paid or payable for the purchase of annuities) from offshore non-participating and offshore investment-linked policies of any life insurance fund established and maintained under the Insurance Act (less any premiums returned to the insured and premiums paid or payable on reinsurance);
+(i) the gross premiums (including consideration paid or payable for the purchase of annuities) from offshore non-participating and offshore investment-linked policies of any life insurance fund (less any premiums returned to the insured and premiums paid or payable on reinsurance);

+[Act 39 of 2017 wef 01/06/2017]

-(ii) the net decrease between the beginning and ending values of the policy liabilities of any life insurance fund established and maintained under the Insurance Act relating to offshore non‑participating and offshore investment‑linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with that Act; and
+(ii) the net decrease between the beginning and ending values of the policy liabilities of any life insurance fund relating to offshore non‑participating and offshore investment‑linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with the Insurance Act; and

+[Act 39 of 2017 wef 01/06/2017]

+[Act 39 of 2017 wef 01/06/2017]

-(iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund established and maintained under the Insurance Act relating to offshore non‑participating and offshore investment‑linked policies; and
+(iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund relating to offshore non‑participating and offshore investment‑linked policies; and

+[Act 39 of 2017 wef 01/06/2017]

 (b) by deducting from that aggregate —